-This Agreement shall take effect on December 6, 2024.
-Additional Appendices or amendments to this Agreement shall take effect on the dates they are fully executed by the signatories and invited signatories.
+This Agreement shall take effect January 1, 2014, following execution by FHWA, the SHPO, the ACHP, and Caltrans.
+Additional attachments or amendments to this Agreement shall take effect on the dates they are fully executed by FHWA, the SHPO, the ACHP, and Caltrans.

-Execution and implementation of this Agreement evidence that FHWA, Caltrans, when it is deemed to be a federal agency, and the Corps Districts have afforded the ACHP a reasonable opportunity to comment on the Program and its individual undertakings in California, that FHWA, Caltrans and the Corps Districts have taken into account the effects of the Program and its individual undertakings on historic properties, and that FHWA, Caltrans and the Corps Districts have taken into account the effects of the Program and its individual undertakings on historic properties, and that FHWA, Caltrans and the Corps Districts have complied with Section 106 of the NHPA and 36 CFR Part 800 for the Program and its individual undertakings.
+Execution and implementation of this Agreement evidence that FHWA, Caltrans, when it is deemed to be a federal agency, and the Corps have afforded the ACHP a reasonable opportunity to comment on the Program and its individual undertakings in California, that FHWA, Caltrans and the Corps have taken into account the effects of the Program and its individual undertakings on historic properties, and that FHWA, Caltrans and the Corps have complied with Section 106 of the NHPA and 36 CFR Part 800 for the Program and its individual undertakings.